webduvet/deferable/README.md

 Factory Flavor: **Defer**

-This is a simple factory method
+This is a simple factory method returning a holder object for promise and the

 Inside your project: